A sweet-tasting syrup that can help you lose weight?

 What is Yacon Syrup?

-Yacon syrup is extracted from the tuberous roots of the Yacon plant.
+Yacon syrup is extracted from the roots of the Yacon plant.

-The Yacon plant, also called Smallanthus sonchifolius, grows natively in the Andes, a range of mountains in South America.
+The Yacon plant, also called Smallanthus sonchifolius, grows natively in the Andes mountains in South America.

-However, this plant is far from being a new invention.
-It has been eaten and used for medicinal purposes for hundreds of years in South America.
+This plant has been eaten and used for medicinal purposes for hundreds of years in South America.

 People there believed it to have powerful medicinal properties, leading to improvements in diabetes and helping with kidney and digestive disorders (1).